tatumio/doc/docs/rpc/evm-blockchains/eos-rpc-documentation/chain-api/get_activated_protocol_features.md

 ### Request Parameters

-The `get_activated_protocol_features` method requires the following parameters in the request body:
+The `getActivatedProtocolFeatures` method requires the following parameters in the request body:

 * `params` (object, required): Defines the filters to retrieve the protocol features by.
   * `lowerBound` (integer): Lower bound.